jasursadikov/mud/README.md

 ## Getting started

-1. Run `mud configure`/`mud config` to run interactive wizard which will ask you to set the preferable settings.
-Check section [Settings](#settings) for more.
-This will create `.mudsettings` file in your home directory that you can alter in the future.
+1. Run `mud config` to start interactive wizard which help you to set the preferable settings.
+Check [settings](#settings) section for more.
+At the end, `.mudsettings` file will appear at your home directory that you can alter in the future.
-2. Locate to your preferable directory with multiple repositories.
+2. Locate to your preferable directory with repositories.
 3. Run `mud init` command to create `.mudconfig` file.
 This file is important to keep references to repositories.
 All repositories in current dictionary would be included to `.mudconfig`.
-4. Run [`mud --set-global`](#global-mudconfig) to make current configuration default and reachable from any directory.
+4. Optional: Run [`mud --set-global`](#global-mudconfig) to make current configuration default and reachable from any directory.

 All entries are stored in `.mudconfig` in XML format.
 After making your first entry, you can open `.mudconfig` in a text editor and modify it according to your needs.